Economic Mobility and the American Dream

 The Federal Reserve Bank of Minneapolis found that age was the greatest determinant of mobility in all measurements.
-As people age, they get better jobs and have higher net worth.
-But older people who are retired have lower incomes, although they might have the highest wealth.
+As people age, they get better jobs and have a higher net worth.
+Older people who are retired have lower incomes, although they might have the highest wealth.

 Mobility is also measured through time.
 Some studies look at intergenerational, or whether children have higher incomes than their parents.
 Others only consider intragenerational, or how far someone can go in their lifetime.

 Then there is absolute mobility, which is how likely children can exceed their parents' income at that same age.
 Relative mobility compares someone to others.
 It could be to foreigners, different races, or genders.

 Research shows that the greatest single correlation of high income is the education level of one's parents.

 The Fed study showed that income, earnings, and wealth increased with education levels.
 It also found that college graduates had the most wealth compared to earnings than those without college.
 They were able to save and invest more of their earnings.

 - In 2017, 29% of American adults had only high school education.
 On average, they earned $712 per week.
 Those without a high school degree only earned $520 a week.
 Another 10% had an associates degree.
 They earned $836 a week.

 - The 21% with a college degree earned $1,173 per week on average.